 A bill to affirm that Federal employees are protected from discrimination on the basis of sexual orientation and to repudiate any assertion to the contrary.

-Last Action: May 9, 2007
+Last Updated: May 9, 2007

-The “S.” in “S. 1345” means this is a Senate bill in the United States Congress.
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Civic Impulse.
-(2015).
+(2018).
 S. 1345 — 110th Congress: Clarification of Federal Employment Protections Act.
 Retrieved from https://www.govtrack.us/congress/bills/110/s1345

 “S. 1345 — 110th Congress: Clarification of Federal Employment Protections Act.” www.GovTrack.us.
 2007.
-March 2, 2015 <https://www.govtrack.us/congress/bills/110/s1345>
+May 26, 2018 <https://www.govtrack.us/congress/bills/110/s1345>

 |title=S. 1345 (110th)

 GovTrack automatically collects legislative information from a variety of governmental and non-governmental sources.
 This page is sourced primarily from Congress.gov, the official portal of the United States Congress.
 Congress.gov is generally updated one day after events occur, and so legislative activity shown here may be one day behind.
 Data via the congress project.